attilammagyar/teams-wysimd/README.md

 and I'm not sure how much time I can afford to keep it working or how soon I can get it to work again if it breaks.
-Also, I don't use Teams very extensively, so I might not even notice if this script interferes with some message extension that might be essential for some people.
+Also, I don't use Teams very extensively, so I might not even notice if this script interferes with some feature or message extension that might be essential for some people.
+Use it at your own risk.

 Installing
 ----------

-1. If you use Firefox, install the [Greasemonkey](https://www.greasespot.net/) extension to Firefox, or if you use Chrome, install the [Tampermonkey](https://www.tampermonkey.net/) extension.
+1. If you use Firefox, install the [Greasemonkey](https://www.greasespot.net/) extension, or if you use Chrome, install the [Tampermonkey](https://www.tampermonkey.net/) extension.
 2. Add [wysimd.user.js](https://github.com/attilammagyar/wysimd/raw/main/wysimd.user.js)
    as a new user script.